strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 ## Cruise Control UI

-With our Strimzi managed Kafka cluster deployed, we can now create a Cruise Control UI instance to run alongside it.
+With our Strimzi-managed Kafka cluster deployed, we can now create a Cruise Control UI instance to run alongside it.

 ```
     *  *                   *  *